Skip to main content

 Counterview Desk

-A Government of India circular asking media not to use 'Dalit' but 'Scheduled Caste' has led to a major controversy across India.
+A recent Government of India circular asking media not to use 'Dalit' but 'Scheduled Caste' has led to a major controversy across India.
 Amnesty International, one of the world's most well-known human rights organizations, has joined India's top Dalit activists who have protested against the GoI move.
 Gujarat's top Dalit leader Jignesh Mevani, for instance, said that the word 'Dalit' is "our political identity and we earned this identity after decades of struggle", giving credit to Dr BR Ambedkar with the credit to popularize the word.

 Text of Amnesty's statement: